MiddletonCommunityVoice/services-list/content/Dementia-Events/Dementia-Events.md

   - http://www.rochdale.gov.uk
 ---

-### Events across the Borough of Rochdale
+## Events across the Borough of Rochdale

-March : Number One Riverside, Rochdale

 April : Rochdale Carers Hub @ The Lighthouse in Middleton